Pleochism/pylor/DOCS.md

 Pylor
 -----

-Pylor expresses the access control operations used by Rester.
+Pylor expresses the access control operations used by Pylor.

 > **note**
 >
-> Pylor can be used by itself, without Rester, but is not currently used
+> Pylor can be used by itself, without Pylor, but is not currently used
 > in this way.

 Pylor achieves its goals using three concepts: permissions, roles, and